catseye/SixtyPical/tests/SixtyPical Analysis.md

     | }
     = ok

-If a location is initialized in one block, is must be initialized in the other as well in order to be considered to be initialized after the block.
+If a location is initialized in one block, it must be initialized in the other as well in order to be considered to be initialized after the block.
 If it is not consistent, it will be considered uninitialized.